 Pastina, translated literally means “little pasta”.
 Pastina is the smallest type of pasta that’s produced and is typically made from wheat flour, sometimes including an egg.

-Pastina is also called “stellina” in North America, but whatever you call it, it’s always a staple in our pantry.
-Pastina is perfect for adding to soups and stews, but also just as a stand-alone side dish with butter, black pepper, and grated parmesan cheese!
+This little pasta is also called “stellina” in North America, but whatever you call it, it’s always a staple in our pantry.
+It’s is perfect for adding to soups and stews, but also just as a stand-alone side dish with butter, black pepper, and grated parmesan cheese!

 How To Make Homemade Chicken Pastina Soup

 This homemade chicken soup is sure to become a staple in your kitchen.
-For one, it’s super easy to make, using leftover chicken or turkey, or a rotisserie chicken from the store.
-And the best part, of course, is how this homemade chicken soup warms you up from the inside out.
+It’s super easy to make, using leftover chicken or turkey, or a rotisserie chicken from the store.

-Simmer the soup for 20 minutes, and then add the pastina.
-Stir and simmer for 10 minutes until the pastina has thickened and become tender.
+- Simmer the soup for 20 minutes, and then add the pastina.
+Stir and simmer another 5-10 minutes until the pastina is tender.

 Homemade soup recipes can definitely help to clean out the fridge!
 In addition to the basic ingredients that we have here, there are many other ingredients that can be added.